Niccoborg22/Computer-Vision-Driver/README.md

 ### Data
 ---
+The data has been retrieved from the following link: https://drive.google.com/file/d/1l1pN5ZQ6gELeWR8H1uZr0V05hP3gfpg_/view?usp=sharing.
 In order to train the model, the images have been saved in a Google Drive folder following this structure:
 - imgs
   - train
     - c0